ladpal/info344-class-code/lab3-promises/README.md

 Now that we have a better understanding for the promise API, we can move on to something a little more interesting.
 Let's promisify the 'http.get' function!
-This is a fairly complicated task, so let's I'll give it to you for free:
+This is a fairly complicated task, so I'll give it to you for free:

 ```javascript
 var http = require('http');